cldr-steven-matison/cldr-steven-matison/README.md

 - 👋 Hi, I’m [@cldr-steven-matison](https://github.com/cldr-steven-matison) starting a new journey at Cloudera for 2022, prev github lives: [@ds-steven-matison](https://github.com/ds-steven-matison) or [@steven-matison](https://github.com/steven-matison)
 - 👀 I’m interested in consuming all of your data in on-prem and the cloud
-- 🌱 I’m currently learning CFM,CSM,CSA Operators, Cloudera AWC, Cloudera AI
+- 🌱 I’m currently learning CFM, CSM, CSA Operators, Cloudera AWC, Cloudera AI
 - 💞️ I’m looking to collaborate on NiFi, Kafka, Flink and all things Cloudera Streaming
 - 📫 How to reach me:
   -   [Cloudera Community](https://community.cloudera.com/t5/user/viewprofilepage/user-id/95503)